Google Workspace

 Google has launched a major update to Google Sheets.
 With this update, Sheets users can now record macros.
 The new “record macros” feature, which sits in the Tools menu, does exactly what you think it should do.
 You simply start your recording, go through your usual steps and when you’re done, all it takes to repeat all those steps is to run the macro again.
 In the backend, Sheets actually converts your macro into Apps Script code, which also means that if you want to dive a bit deeper or make a small change, you can edit that script.

-2012.
-Google Docs for Android adds real-time collaborative editing
+2017.
+Google Docs improves collaborative editing